 The period during which the above is allowed in general varies from twelve months to five years.
 It is advisable to apply for a 'Certificate of Coverage' confirming the applicable legislation.
 In some treaty states, this (application for a) certificate is actually one of the conditions for the above rules to apply.

-The Netherlands has concluded social security treaties with (among other countries): Australia, Bosnia-Herzegovina, Canada (including Quebec), Chili, China, Egypt, India, Israel, Japan, Cape Verde, Chanel Islands (Jersey, Guernsey, Alderney, Herm, Jethou), Kosovo, Macedonia, Morocco, Montenegro, New-Zealand, Serbia, Tunisia, Turkey, Uruguay, United States, South Korea.
+The Netherlands has concluded social security treaties with (among other countries): Australia, Bosnia-Herzegovina, Canada (including Quebec), Chili, China, Egypt, India, Israel, Japan, Cape Verde, Channel Islands (Jersey, Guernsey, Alderney, Herm, Jethou), Macedonia, Morocco, Montenegro, New-Zealand, Serbia, Tunisia, Turkey, Uruguay, United Kingdom, United States of America, South Korea.